runloopai/rl-cli-py/README.md

 # Setup the venv and dev tools
 python3 -m venv .venv && source .venv/bin/activate && pip install -r dev-requirements.txt

-# Install to your local machine
+# Install to your venv with flink
 # Use 'which python3' to find your system python
 flit install --symlink --python </path/to/system/python>

+# Install to your venv using pip
+pip install rl-cli
 ```

 ```